tomhrr/cosh/doc/all.md

 the delimiter, or a quotation mark.

 `splitr` splits a string based on a delimiter regex.
-It does not handle quoting of values, though.
+It does not handle quoting of values, though.  `joinr` joins a list of strings together using a delimiter string, also without handling quoting of values.

 `len` returns the length of a string.
 This function also works for sets, hashes, strings, and generators.